In this post:

 - By automating the release and deployment process, we can constantly release ongoing work to staging and QA servers, giving visibility of the state of development.

-But these benefits are driven by our internal processes; When advocating for adopting continuous deployment, you’ll often receive requests for justification from other stakeholders in your company.
-Continuous deployment bring benefits to them, too:
+But these benefits are driven by our internal processes.
+When advocating for adopting continuous deployment, you’ll often receive requests for justification from other stakeholders in your company.
+Continuous deployment benefits them, too:

-- To customers: By releasing features when they’re ready rather than waiting for a fixed upgrade window, customers will get them faster.
-By releasing constantly to a staging server while developing them, customers have visibility of the changes and can be part of the development process.
+- Customers: By releasing features when they’re ready rather than waiting for a fixed upgrade window, customers will get them faster.
+By releasing constantly to a staging server while developing them, internal customers have visibility of the changes and can be part of the development process.

-- To management: When we release more often, managers will see the result of work sooner and progress will be visible.
+- Management: When we release more often, managers will see the result of work sooner and progress will be visible.

-- To developers: This removes the weekly/monthly/whatever mad dash to get changes into the release window.
-If a developer needs a few more hours to make sure a feature is fully working, then the feature will go out a few hours later, not a when the next release window opens.
+- Developers: This removes the weekly/monthly/whatever mad dash to get changes into the release window.
+If a developer needs a few more hours to make sure a feature is fully working, then the feature will go out a few hours later, not when the next release window opens.

-- To sysadmins: Not only will sysadmins not have to perform the releases themselves, but the change to small, discrete feature releases will allow easier detection of what changes affected the system adversely.
+- Sysadmins: Not only will sysadmins not have to perform the releases themselves, but the change to small, discrete feature releases will allow easier detection of what changes affected the system adversely.